-Internal Audit is responsible for providing internal auditing services university-wide.
+Internal Audit is responsible for providing assurance and related services university-wide.
 Analysis of the university's audit universe reveals the existence of a dynamic multitude of business objectives and activities.
 These objectives and activities serve to accomplish the university's vision and campusbased missions, in service both to and on behalf of a wide variety of constituents.
 These constituents influence the university's operations in various forms.
 As the state's flagship higher education institution, the university is subject to the rigorous scrutiny of interested media, legislators, and the public at large.
-Striving for continued recognition as being among the top higher education and research institutions in the country demands high quality faculty and services and commitments under collaborative, contractual relationships with countless non-university entities.
+Striving for continued recognition as being among the top higher education and research institutions in the country demands high quality faculty and services and commitments under collaborative, contractual relationships with non-university entities.
 As an institution of higher education in the state of Colorado, the university receives funding from, and is subject to, a host of state mandates; however legislation passed in fiscal year 2010 and 2011 has removed most of the previous state requirements in academic, capital, and financial operations.
-The transition from these state requirements to university rules and policies presents its own unique set of risks.
-Significant federal funding for financial aid and research also bring a myriad of external and ever increasing mandates.
-Finally, donors provide much needed funding, which finances specific activities and drives outcomes and expectations.
+The transition from these state requirements to university rules and policies has presented its own unique set of risks.
+Significant federal funding for financial aid and research also bring external mandates.
+Finally, donors provide significant funding, which finances specific activities and drives outcomes and expectations but can also include mandates and the associated risks.

-Authority and responsibility for university operations are largely decentralized and widely distributed, spanning system administration and four campuses, with innumerable processes, activities, and units.
-While many university-wide business processes exist with respect to the university's financial, human resource, and student systems, numerous sub-processes and other unique approaches exist to accomplish the university's wide variety of business forms in pursuit of its missions and objectives.
+Authority and responsibility for university operations are largely decentralized and widely distributed, spanning system administration and four campuses, with extensive processes, activities, and units.
+While many university-wide business processes exist with respect to the university's financial, legal and student systems, numerous sub-processes and other unique approaches exist to accomplish the university's wide variety of business forms in pursuit of its missions and objectives.
 All organizational units have varying degrees of influence on the success of the various processes, depending on their roles, attitudes, and abilities to fulfill them.
 The wide distribution and variation of responsibility and activities across the university is a challenge to attaining sufficient audit coverage to provide an adequate level of assurance that university objectives are achieved.